Raging Waters Sydney: Attractions

 Three family-oriented attractions and one upcharge attractions are located on the ground level, detached from the main slide towers.
 In addition to aforementioned wave pool, The Beach, other attractions include Dinosaur Lagoon, (formerly Boomerang Bay) a lazy and action river, and Raging Waters JNR (Formerly Nickelodeon Beach and originally Wet'n'Wild Junior), a children's area featuring miniature versions of the park's main attractions.
 The first upcharge attraction is the Sydney SkyCoaster, the world's largest double Skycoaster.
 Riders are raised to a height of 251 ft before plunging at 70 km/h and swinging out across The Beach.
 The ride was manufactured by Skycoaster, Inc., a wholly owned division of Ride Entertainment Group, who installed the ride.
 The second upcharge attraction, which was removed prior to season 4 was The Surf Deck, manufactured by Australian company LatiTube that is capable of simulating "waves" of up to 2 m.

 MyBand

 Raging Waters Sydney includes a wireless ticketing and payment system fully integrated into the park's infrastructure.
 The technology is called MyBand and uses radio-frequency identification held inside a silicon wristband which patrons wear.
 Season Pass holders are issued a permanent MyBand, while Single Day Admission ticketed guests receive a temporary MyBand.
 The device is used by uploading cash from the park or online which can then be used to purchase retail items, food and beverages with a simple swipe.
 The system was designed by RFID n Print.

-Complaints

-Shortly after opening, various complaints had been made about ticket and food pricing, long queues, venue capacity, long lines for the car park, and rides being shut down without apparent reason.

-Customers have also reported injuries on the rides, including an 8-year old girl.